RupW/JsonExampleCSharp/README.md

       ```
       dotnet add package Newtonsoft.Json
       ```

 4. Generate typed classes for our example JSON file
    1. Use either the online tool at [https://json2csharp.com](https://json2csharp.com/) or the offline version [from GitHub](https://github.com/Json2CSharp/Json2CSharpCodeGenerator).
+You shouldn't need to change any of the options.
       (They're equivalent: they use the same code generation engine.
 For this data it's OK to use the website but for real work we should avoid posting real project data to strange websites!)
    2. For now let's just put the code it generated into Program.cs, in the namespace but below the Program class:
       ```c#